nachmore/QuipInTabs/README.md

 # QuipInTabs
 Quip on Windows doesn't support tabs.
 That's nuts.
 Use this to stick Quip into a tab.

+### Auto-opening Quip Links in Qit on Windows

+1. Get a User-Agent switcher for your browser
+2. Visit your Quip site
+3. Override the UA for your domain and set it to a browser running on a Mac
+4. Reload
+5. Click on your profile icon -> Appearance -> Open Links in App
+6. Close the tab
+7. Open a quip link
+8. Select `qit` as your handler for Quip links

 ### Packaging Instructions

 ```